 - Wisdom teeth eruption can be painful, causing pain, swelling, and discomfort.

-- They are known to put pressure on other tooth, moving the teeth out of alignment
+- They are known to put pressure on other teeth, moving the teeth out of alignment

 Frequently Asked Questions About Tooth Extractions